Arkansas Highway 22: History

-The precursor to today's AR 22 was the Butterfield Trail, a stagecoach trail officially known as the Overland Mail Company that traveled roughly along the present-day highway's route from Dardanelle to Fort Smith.
+The precursor to today's Highway 22 was the Butterfield Trail, a stagecoach trail officially known as the Overland Mail Company that traveled roughly along the present-day highway's route from Dardanelle to Fort Smith.
 The stagecoach carried mail and passengers from Memphis to Fort Smith.
 In Fort Smith the trail split into two routes, with one traveling west to San Francisco and the other traveling north to St. Louis.
 The Butterfield Trail was in operation from 1858 to 1861.

-Upon its establishment, AR 22 was one of the original 1926 Arkansas state highways.
-AR 22 ran from Fort Smith to Dardanelle along a routing very similar to the modern-day routing of AR 22.
+Upon its establishment, Highway 22 was one of the original 1926 Arkansas state highways.
+Highway 22 ran from Fort Smith to Dardanelle along a routing very similar to the modern-day routing of AR 22.
 On July 14, 2015 the highway was linked to Future I-49 in Barling.
-In June 2019 a proposal was made under the Connecting Arkansas Program-2 for US$25 million to be allocated to the improvement of sections of AR 22 between Fort Smith and Charleston.
+In June 2019 a proposal was made under the Connecting Arkansas Program-2 for US$25 million to be allocated to the improvement of sections of Highway 22 between Fort Smith and Charleston.
 On March 20 of the same year, the highway was officially designated by the AHTD as the True Grit Trail.
 The name comes from the 1968 novel, True Grit by Charles Portis.
 Frank Ross, father of the protagonist Mattie Ross, travels along Highway 22 from Dardanelle to Fort Smith.